isomerpages/dis-dotc/news/articles/_posts/2024-12-04-post-Designing for Defense: How Collaboration and Creativity Shape Solutions at DOTC Hackathon.md

 </div>
 <p></p>
 <p>The DOTC hackathon exemplified the power of collaboration and creativity
-in solving defense challenges.
+in solving defence challenges.
 Geetha, Kenneth, and Elyn demonstrated how design thinking, teamwork, and feedback can lead to impactful solutions such as automated frequency management, spectrogram-based dashboards, and streamlined HR workflows.</p>
 <p>Despite facing challenges in user requirements, feasibility, and data
 presentation, the participants turned obstacles into growth opportunities.
-This hackathon emphasized innovation not just through technology but also by fostering a culture of experimentation and collaboration.</p>
+This hackathon emphasised innovation not just through technology but also by fostering a culture of experimentation and collaboration.</p>
 <p>DOTC thanks all participants and mentors for showcasing the potential
-of defense technology to drive progress and ensure Singapore remains resilient in an evolving landscape.</p>
+of defence technology to drive progress and ensure Singapore remains resilient in an evolving landscape.</p>
 <p>Explore how the Digital Ops-Tech Centre (DOTC) is redefining public sector
-innovation as an in-house software engineering team, driving digital transformation to enhance Singapore's defense and public safety.
+innovation as an in-house software engineering team, driving digital transformation to enhance Singapore's defence and public safety.
 Learn more about our unique approach and opportunities to <a href="https://www.dotc.gov.sg/join-us/why-dotc/" rel="noopener" target="_new">join us.</a>
 </p>
+<p></p>